-The ideal student for Spring Hill College is a young man or woman who seeks a liberal arts, faith-based education, whether Catholic or non-Catholic, and who truly wishes to become a responsible leader in service to others.
+The ideal student for Spring Hill College is an individual who seeks a liberal arts, faith-based education, whether Catholic or non-Catholic, and who truly wishes to become a responsible leader in service to others.

 This student should come from a competitive high school, have taken a rigorous college preparatory curriculum, graduate with an above average grade point average, rank in the top third of the class, and have solid ACT or SAT scores.
-This student would also contribute to the well being of the College through out-of-class activities such as community service, student government, clubs and organizations, and athletics.
-And finally, this student upon graduation from Spring Hill would cherish as well as value the education he/she received and become an involved and supportive alumnus/a of the College.
+This student would also contribute to the wellbeing of the College through out-of-class activities such as community service, student government, clubs and organizations, and athletics.
+This student, upon graduation from Spring Hill College, would cherish as well as value the education he/she received and become an involved and supportive alumnus/a of the College.